 A TBI is caused by an external force that injures the brain.
 It can occur when a person’s head is hit, bumped, or jolted.
-It also can occur when an object, such as a bullet, pierces the skull, or when the body is shaken or hit hard enough to cause the brain to slam into the skull.
-The leading causes of TBI are falls, motor vehicle crashes and traffic-related incidents, collisions with an object, and assaults.1 Half of TBI incidents involve alcohol use.2
+It also can occur when an object, such as a bullet, pierces the skull or when the body is shaken or hit hard enough to cause the brain to slam into the skull.

-In the military, the leading causes of TBI are bullets, fragments, blasts, falls, motor vehicle crashes, and assaults.4
+In the military, the leading causes of TBI are gunshots, fragments from an explosion, blasts, falls, motor vehicle crashes, and assaults.3